 What is monochromatic light?

 Monochromatic light is electromagnetic radiation (visible or invisible) of a certain wavelength.

 In theory, monochromatic light has precisely only one wavelength, but in practice this is not possible, and therefore monochromatic light always consists of a (small) bandwidth of wavelengths.
-If monochromatic light is in the visible spectral range, the colour that can be perceived by the human eye is called the spectral colour.
-A monochromator isolates monochromatic light from a broadband light source; lasers generate monochromatic light directly.
+If monochromatic light is in the visible spectral range, the color that can be perceived by the human eye is called the spectral color.
+A monochromator isolates monochromatic light from a broadband light source.
+Lasers generate monochromatic light directly.

+What is monochromatic light?